Irem0Nur/ESP32-Electrotechnics-Projects/README.md

 # ESP32 Electrotechnics Experiments

-This project contains several electrotechnics experiments implemented using the ESP32 microcontroller.
+This repository contains several electrotechnics experiments implemented using the **ESP32 microcontroller**.

+The project focuses on measuring analog signals, analyzing circuit behavior, and visualizing signal waveforms using ESP32 ADC.

+---

-## Features
+## Project Overview

+The main objective of this project is to explore how analog signals can be measured and analyzed using ESP32.

+Experiments included in this repository:

-• Analog voltage measurement using ESP32 ADC
+- Analog voltage measurement using ESP32 ADC
-• Multi-channel signal acquisition
+- Multi-channel signal acquisition
-• Circuit voltage drop analysis
+- Voltage drop analysis in analog circuits
-• Current and power calculation in resistor networks
-• Signal visualization using Arduino Serial Plotter
+- Signal visualization using Arduino Serial Plotter
+- Comparison between simulation and real measurements

+---

 ## Hardware